Tila Tequila: Early life

 Nguyen was born in Singapore, where her family were Vietnamese boat people, who arrived from Vietnam after the Vietnam War.
-Nguyen has an older brother, Daniel, and older sister, Terri.
-When she was one year old, the family relocated to a neighborhood in Houston, Texas and were eventually admitted to a gated community run by a strict Buddhist temple.
+Nguyen has an older brother, Daniel, and an older sister, Terri.
+When she was one year old, the family relocated to a neighborhood in Houston, Texas and was eventually admitted to a gated community run by a strict Buddhist temple.
 The family left the community when Nguyen was eight.
+She says she became rebellious and used the drug ecstasy at 11, and says "I used to rob houses, steal cars and stuff.
+And it just got worse in high school.”
+This led to her being sent to a reform school for six months.

 Nguyen was nicknamed "Tila Tequila" by friends due to her apparent allergy to alcohol.
 In her memoir, she would later explain that she felt "confused" and "lost" by various personal family and environmental issues.
 She turned to writing poetry in an attempt to release powerful emotions.
 At age 16, Nguyen ran away to Queens, New York City, for several months.
 While still 16, she experienced a drive-by shooting in Houston.
 She reports having become pregnant and suffering a miscarriage the following year.

 Nguyen graduated from Alief Hastings High School in 2000.
 She has cited her violent adolescence in Texas as her reason for becoming a model and moving to California in 2001.
 In a March 2003 interview, she revealed that she has taken some college classes but does not have a degree, stating, "I didn't want to go to college for an actual degree because there's nothing out there I like besides doing something that involves the entertainment industry."